bitrise-steplib/bitrise-step-save-gradle-cache/README.md

 <details>
 <summary>Description</summary>

-Saves Gradle dependency and build caches.
+Saves Gradle dependency caches.
 This Step needs to be used in combination with **Restore Gradle Cache**.

 This Step is based on [key-based caching](https://devcenter.bitrise.io/en/builds/caching/key-based-caching.html) and sets up the cache key and path automatically for Gradle.
 If you'd like to change the cache key (or paths to cache), you might want to use the generic [Save cache](https://github.com/bitrise-steplib/bitrise-step-save-cache) Step instead.